 For AI conversational video interviews, an AI interviewer actually talks with the candidate in real time for 6–20 minutes.
 It asks prepared questions in order and can ask follow-ups if a candidate’s answer is incomplete or vague.

 TestGorilla’s questions are based on research by psychologists into what actually predicts job performance.
-I like that there are more than 100 ready-made interview sets for specific roles, such as Account Executive, Software Developer, or Customer Success Manager.
+There are more than 100 ready-made interview sets for specific roles, such as Account Executive, Software Developer, or Customer Success Manager.
 Each set contains questions tailored to what really matters for that job.
 For instance, a project manager might be asked about a time they had to explain a project delay or change to a client.

 There are also 21 interviews focused on behavioral competencies like problem-solving, leadership, and adaptability.